 Australian Solar Energy Forecasting System (ASEFS) - Phase 1

-This two-year project will deliver the first phase of an Australian Solar Energy Forecasting System (ASEFS) to the Australian Energy Market Operator (AEMO), manager of the National Electricity Market (NEM).
+This project delivered the Australian Solar Energy Forecasting System (ASEFS), which uses basic techniques to cover all the Australian Energy Market Operator (AEMO) required forecasting timeframes for managing the National Electricity Market (NEM), which range from five minutes to two years.

 - Lead organisation: